amanmrangin/devops_learning/README.md

            - Mindful of the associated costs to Storage
            - Reduce the Log levels to control the flood
            - Mask/redact the sensitive data
-           - Build Alerts to create Tickets based on events to get the attention from team(s) to respond
+           - Build Alerts to create Tickets  based on events/incidents to get the attention from team(s) to respond
            - Have Root Cause Analysis (RCA) on the events

 ## DevOps Processes: